 The Powerdrive gets the job done, pure and simple, and is incredibly reliable.

 If you plan on power fishing and covering water quickly in a pontoon, the Xi5 is hard to beat.

-It boasts what is arguably the best GPS integration systems, and the wireless foot pedal really comes in handy when your on the water.
+It boasts what is arguably the best GPS integration system and the wireless foot pedal really comes in handy when you're on the water.

-The Pedal allowing you to control the trolling motor from the rear of the boat, while you monitor boat positioning, depth finders, GPS, and other crucial things that require focus are great, and your family and friends can fish from the front while you maintain position.
+The Pedal allows you to control the trolling motor from the rear of the boat while you monitor boat positioning; depth finders, GPS, and other crucial things that require focus are great, and your family and friends can fish from the front while you maintain position.

 - Wireless remote and pedal